Chain of Custody Certification

 Recognised Responsible Mining Standards

-- Part A of Fairtrade and Fairmined Standard: The formal recognition of this ASM standard aims to further the work of the Alliance for Responsible Mining (ARM) and Fairtrade International (FLO) with certified artisanal and small-scale producers, particularly in conflict areas.
+In September 2014, the RJC formally recognised the Fairmined Standard v.2.0 as a ‘Recognised Responsible Mining Standard’ under the RJC Chain-of-Custody Standard.
+The formal recognition of this ASM standard aims to further the work of the Alliance for Responsible Mining (ARM) with certified artisanal and small-scale producers, particularly in conflict areas.
 The benefits for these producers will include expanded access to chain-of-custody pathways through to RJC’s Membership in the jewellery supply chain.
-RJC CoC Certified refiners can source from certified ASM producers, confident in the practices at the mine, and thus contribute to the further integration of ASM into the formal economy.
+The recognition allows RJC CoC Certified Entities to source gold sourced from a Fairmined certified mining organisation, being confident in the practices at the mine, and thus contribute to the further integration of ASM into the formal economy.
 This builds on the recommendations of the ‘OECD Due Diligence Guidance for Responsible Supply Chains – Supplement on Gold’ that all gold supply chain participants support legitimate ASM producers.

 Due Diligence in the Supply Chain – OECD Due Diligence Guidance